-- Godavari begins in Nasik district of Maharashtra and is the largest peninsular river about 1500 km. - Its large basin covers most parts of Maharashtra, Madhya Pradesh, Orissa and Andhra Pradesh. - The tributaries which join the Godavari include Purna, Wardha, Pranhita, Manjra, Wainganga and Penganga. - Because of its length and the area it covers, Godavari is also known as the Dakshin Ganga. - Godavari drains into the Bay of Bengal.
+- Godavari begins in Nasik district of Maharashtra and is the largest peninsular river. - Its large basin covers most parts of Maharashtra, Madhya Pradesh, Orissa and Andhra Pradesh. - The tributaries which join the Godavari include Purna, Wardha, Pranhita, Manjra, Wanganga and Penganga. - Because of its length and the area it covers, Godavari is also known as the Dakshin Ganga. - Godavari drains into the Bay of Bengal.